FelixYuHengYang/moops/grading/Spring2019RamPump_Report_2_comments.md

 #### Ching Pang, Cheer Tsang, Alyssa Ju, Iñigo Cabrera
 #### March 15, 2019

+[Remember to keep the comments that the graders have made.
+Unless they were simple grammatical fixes, you shouldn't delete them so that we can know what has and hasn't been addressed in the next round of grading]

 ## Abstract
 The AguaClara Vertical Ram Pump (ACVRP) is an innovation that will enable water to be pumped from lower elevations to higher elevations using the driving force of falling water.
 The ACVRP improves on a conventional ram pump design by increasing its space efficiency and decreasing its capital cost.
 Although a prototype had been built, it did not reach its target pumping efficiency.
 The goal of this semester was to optimize the ram pump efficiency by finding the necessary forces to open and close the valve at the ideal times.